njh27/spikesorting_fullpursuit/README.md

-# spikesorting_fullpursuit
+## Spike Sorting Full Binary Pursuit

 This package provides a neural spike sorting algorithm implementation as described in our publication Hall et al. The internal algorithm clusters spike waveforms in a manner derived from the isocut algorithm of [Chung et al. 2017](https://www.sciencedirect.com/science/article/pii/S0896627317307456) to discover neuron spike waveforms.
 These spike waveform templates are then used to derive all the spike event times associated with each neuron using a slightly modified version of the binary pursuit algorithm proposed by [Pillow et al. 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062123).
 The current code-base significantly extends this work by adding alignment, sharpening, and noise estimation among other things.
+Because all spike events are ultimately discovered by the binary pursuit algorithm (not just the missed events as suggested originally by Pillow et al.) we have called the algorithm Full Binary Pursuit (FBP).

-A primary focus in fully using the binary pursuit approach to detect spike times is to enable the best possible detection of spikes that overlap in space and time in the voltage trace.
+A primary focus in fully using the binary pursuit approach to detect spike times is to enable detection of spikes that overlap in space and time in the voltage trace.
 The goal is to accurately detect spikes in the voltage while minimizing false discoveries in order to allow analyses of single, isolated neurons and cross correlogram analyses between simultaneously recorded neurons even in the face of high firing rates.

-# Installation
+### Installation

-### Requirements
+#### Requirements
 This package depends on the numpy and scipy python packages.
 The easiest way to ensure the majority of package requirements are met is to install via the ANACONDA source and API.
 Additional requirements not part of the standard Anaconda install